FredZCY/Cloud-DDoS-Attack-Detection-with-ML-Methods/README.md

 ## Instruction
 To run the program on wechat, please follow the following instructions:
-1. Downdoal dataset and edit corresponding path in .ipynb file to retrieve the data
+1. Download dataset and edit corresponding path in .ipynb file to retrieve the data
 2. Run the `main.ipynb` on Jupyter